Velkommen på siden til Det tyske utenriksministeriet

 Germany and Norway: Bilateral relations

-17.10.2024 - Artikkel
+20.03.2025 - Artikkel

 In 2023, Germany was Norway’s largest supplier, ahead of China and Sweden.
 Norway’s main imports from Germany in 2023 were machinery and vehicles (58% of Norwegian imports from Germany), as well as chemical products (approx. 14%) and processed goods (approx. 12%).
 Meanwhile, some 50% of Germany’s natural gas imports come from Norway.
 Norway has traditionally been a highly popular travel destination for Germans, who along with Swedes make up the country’s largest group of foreign tourists.
 In 2023, there were a little over 2.3 million overnight stays by German visitors in Norway.

-The Norwegian‑German Willy Brandt Foundation, which was established in 2000, awards the annual Willy Brandt Prize for outstanding achievements in the field of bilateral relations.
-In 2023, the Prize was awarded to the Borgund vidaregåande skole in Ålesund and the Münster Chamber of Crafts and Trade for their outstanding efforts to strengthen Norwegian-German ties in the area of vocational training.
+The Norwegian‑German Willy Brandt Foundation, which was established in 2000, has since its founding annually awarded the Willy Brandt Prize for outstanding achievements in the field of bilateral relations.
+In 2024, the Prize was awarded to the German politician Franz Thönnes and the Norwegian journalist Asbjørn Svarstad for their outstanding efforts in promoting German-Norwegian relations.

 Tilbake til toppen av siden